saulsjam/lastfm-listening-analysis/README.md

 2. **02_flatten_lastfm.py**
    Read all raw JSON page files, extract one row per scrobble, and write a single flattened interim dataset as CSV.
 Lineage fields (`source_page`, `source_file`) are included for traceability.

+3. **03_validate_interim.py**
+   Validate structural assumptions about the interim dataset (schema, required fields, timestamp parseability, duplicate detection).
+This script enforces pipeline contracts before any transformation is applied.

+4. **04_make_processed.py**
+   Read the validated interim dataset, derive explicit UTC timestamp and time-part fields (date, year, month, day-of-week, hour), and write a processed CSV for downstream analysis.
+No filtering, deduplication, or analytical aggregation is performed.

 Running these scripts in order reproduces the interim dataset used for analysis.